xlazam01/CEM60_USB_CommBoard/readme.md

 # iOptron CEM60 USB Communication

-This is a small project which enabled CEM60 mount to communicate directily over USB instead of RS232.
+This is a small project which enabled CEM60 mount to communicate directly over USB instead of RS232.

 # Files